Global Advocate Program Frequently Asked Questions

 What is the application process?

-Due to the demands of the program, we highly encourage Interested individuals to read through all program and recruiting information thoroughly to see if the Global Advocate Program is a right fit before applying to the program.
-We also encourage applicants to hold a discovery call with a Mama Hope staff member or alumni for a more insightful look into the program.
-Email firstname.lastname@example.org for more information.
+Due to the demands of the program, we highly encourage interested individuals to read through all program and recruiting information thoroughly to see if the Global Advocate Program is a right fit before applying to the program.
+We also encourage applicants to attend one of our regularly scheduled webinars for a deeper look into the program.
+Email email@example.com for more information.

 Before the application opens, Mama Hope works closely with our partners on the ground to determine which projects priorities could best be filled by a Global Advocate.
-Applications are then opened for 8-weeks before the deadline.
-Applications can be submitted at anytime during that window and the application process will begin as soon as all documents are submitted (application, resume, transcripts and 2 letters of recommendation).
+Applications are then opened for 6-weeks before the deadline.
+Applications can be submitted at anytime during that window and will be reviewed as soon as all documents are submitted (application, resume, transcripts and letter of recommendation).

 Once applications are reviewed, applicants will be offered two interviews.
 The Mama Hope staff will then direct all applications, resumes and interview notes to our partners on the ground to ensure the Advocate will be a great fit for their organization.
 Decisions will not be made without completed reference checks.
-Applicants will be informed of their acceptance within one to two weeks after their second interview.
+Applicants are informed of their status at least two weeks prior to the start of the program.
 We ask that all accepted applicants confirm their acceptance into the program within 5 days of Mama Hope’s decision so we can plan the next steps accordingly.

 How can I contact current or recently returned Global Advocates to ask them about their experiences?

-To learn more about the experience from a current or recently returned Advocate, email email@example.com.
+To learn more about the Global Advocate Program from a current or recently returned Advocate, email firstname.lastname@example.org.
 She will put you in touch with someone who lives in your area or who has similar areas of interests within the program.

 Do I need references?

 Yes!
-We require that applicants submit 2 letters of recommendations from an academic, volunteer, or professional contact with their application.
+We require that applicants list two references and submit a letter of recommendation from an academic, volunteer, or professional contact with their application.
 Please remind your references that a Mama Hope staff member will follow-up for more information following your final interview.

 When do I find out if I’m selected?

-Applicants are notified within one week of the second interview about their acceptance into the program.
+Applicants are informed of their status at least two weeks prior to the start of the program.
 The Mama Hope staff move the decision along as quickly as possible with the help of our partners on the ground and the applicant’s references.